 Bilpin is full of farms and orchards where you can pick your own.
 It’s a 90 minute drive away from Sydney, and we recommend you take the scenic route over the mountains to the western plains of New South Wales.
-You’ll find local artisans, coffee shops and charming accommodation in this pretty town.
-The Blue Mountains website and Hawkesbury Highlands websites have plenty of overnight options if you decide to make a weekend of it.
 All the attractions of the Blue Mountains are nearby including including one of our favourite spots, the Mount Tomah Botanic Gardens.

 Bilpin Fruit Bowl (90 minutes North West of Sydney CBD) 93 Bells Line of Road, Bilpin NSW.
 Call: 02 4567 1152.
 Season: Early December-May.
 Pick your own peaches and apples, plus visit the excellent shop where you can pick up home made pies, jams, honey and souvenirs.
 There are also picnic grounds and a kids’ playground.
 You can see their latest updates on Facebook or see our ellaslist review HERE.